Tiggax/zakljucna_naloga/src/sec/4rezultati.typ

 = Default system

-Simulating the default system with variables seen in @constants, we get the following graph seen in @default and in @default-fac.
+Simulating the default system with variables seen in @constants, we get the following graphs seen in @default and in @default-fac.
 Volume starts to rise with day 2, as at that time bioreactor feeding initiates.
 At day 3 a temperature shift has been made, that changes the growth rate of @VCD.
-@DO levels drop from 80% to 25% within the first day, when the @PID controller started adding oxygen to keep the minimum level of 25%.
+@DO levels drop from 80% to 25% within the five days, when the @PID controller starts adding oxygen to keep the minimum level of 25%.
-At around day 12, the @PID controller hits maximum output, and the @DO level starts dropping towards 0%.
+It can be seen that maximum values of the @PID controller increase with the same rate as @VCD grows.
-@VCD concentration grows steadily, until that day when growth starts to fall off.
+@VCD concentration increases until some time before day 10 when glutamine runs out, and causes it to stop growing.
-Glucose and glutamine are being used, but never at rate, that would cause the feed to supply too little for the cells to grow.
+@VCD slowly starts to drop till around day 12, when glucose runs out, which prompts it to drop faster.

 #figure(
   caption: [Graph of the default system],